LeGrosLezard/Eyes-detector/README.md

 # --version 2--- In progress

+# Initialization

-# First we need to pass an initialization
+First we need to pass an

 ![b-ConvertImage](https://user-images.githubusercontent.com/54853371/64929242-fb1dcd00-d823-11e9-98bf-3d8347006d32.jpg)

+# The head position

-# Second we need to verify the head position (personn moves to left or top or bot or right ?) for a re initialization.
+Second we need to verify thead position (personn moves to left or top or bot or right ?) for a re initialization.
 Indeed, the crop position isn't valid anymore in this case

 ![a-ConvertImage](https://user-images.githubusercontent.com/54853371/64929226-a5492500-d823-11e9-8222-0101e9da7395.jpg)